qzane/text-detection/README.md

 * Opencv > 3.0 (Tested with: 3.0.0)

 # what to do when the result is not good
-Try to change the ele_size for text_detect, smaller value results to a more sensitive detector in corresponding direction
+Try to change the ele_size for text_detect, smaller value results in a more sensitive detector in corresponding direction

 # results